sandhya123r/pandoc_resume/sandhya.md

 Objective
 ---------

-Seeking internships in backend development or storage solutions during Summer 2016
+Seeking internships in backend development or storage solutions in Summer '16.

 Education
 ---------